weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 }
 ```

 Each token will be indexed separately in the inverted index.
-For example, if you have a `text` property with the value `Hello, (beautiful) world`, the following table shows how the tokens would be indexed for each tokenization method, and how `bm25`/`hybrid` queries and a `where` filter with an `Equal` operator would behave:
+For example, if you have a `text` property with the value `Hello, (beautiful) world`, the following table shows how the tokens would be indexed for each tokenization method:

 | Tokenization Method | Explanation                                                                  | Indexed Tokens                   | `where` prop `Equal` or `bm25` query matches ✅/❌ |
 |---------------------|------------------------------------------------------------------------------|----------------------------------|-----------------------------------------------------|